savonet/book/workflow.md

 When this is done, every execution of a program by `process.run` (or derived functions) will be done using the sandboxing program `bwrap` (which can be changed with the configuration key `sandbox.binary`).
-The following configuration keys can then be changed in order to change the permissions the run programs have by default:
+The following configuration keys can then be set in order to change the permissions the run programs have by default:

 - `sandbox.ro`: which directories the programs can read from (the root directory by default),